Episode 88

 Didn't like knock me off the bike, but it definitely made me stop.

-And I looked looked up into the hills.
+And I looked up into the hills.

 I said, hey, you hit me.

-And I could hear rustling.
+And I could hear... rustling.

 I could hear leaves crunching.
+I could hear sticks breaking.

-Then at that point, I got scared.
+Then Then at that point, I got scared.

 I started getting nervous because I knew something

+was definitely nearby.
 Something was obviously trying to harm me.

 That just intensified my fear, knowing that there was something up there wanting to hurt me.

 I didn't have a gun.
+I didn't have a knife.

 I didn't have any way of defending myself.
+I didn't even have a cell phone.

 But

-figuring maybe I could play the head game of scaring somebody up there in the hills saying that I had a phone.
+figuring maybe I could play the head game of scaring somebody up there in the hills, saying that I had a phone,

 I thought, maybe that'll scare them to walk off or leave me alone.